geopm/geopm/service/docs/source/use_cases.rst

 Hardware Telemetry
 ~~~~~~~~~~~~~~~~~~

-Provide user-level access to hardware telemetry with high bandwidth and low
+Provide user-level access to hardware telemetry from hetergenous components
-latency.
+with high bandwidth and low latency.
+Examples of the telemetry accessble on
+some systems include hardware performance counters, thermal measurements, and
+energy meters.

 Hardware Configuration
 ~~~~~~~~~~~~~~~~~~~~~~

 Provide user-level configuration of hardware settings without impacting quality of service for other users of a shared system.
+Examples of some system configurations that are possible include setting limits for CPU or GPU frequency, limiting power used by processors, or configuring priority cores for turbo frequency enhancement.

 Software Telemetry